|

 traditions of AIBEA, through achievements listed above, in a short span.

-Ushering in collective bargaining, winning pension, ensuring duty leave
+Ushering in collective bargaining, winning pension, ensuring duty leave to

-to officers' association functionaries, settling early wage revision,
+officers' association functionaries, settling early wage revision,

-wresting back computer increment are all achievements unparalleled,
+wresting back computer increment are all achievements unparalleled, given

-struggle for the industry and spate of strikes for reforms of banks are
+the industry and spate of strikes for reforms of banks are a new land mark

-a new land mark in the officers' trade union movement.
+in the officers' trade union movement.

 At the hight of crowning glory of GOLDEN JUBILEE of AIBEA, AIBOA the